cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

 TBD

+This section is still an open question.
+It's not clear at the moment if there are any security implications to the work under consideration.

 ## Documentation

-1. The API for requesting dependencies has documentation.
-The documentation covers
+1. Seperate `secretless-e2e-tests` project shall document how to go about creating new tests, running them in a variety of environments (locally, and on jenkins after commit or pushe to master)
+2. API for service lifecycle management will be located in bash-lib.
+There will be documentation of usage.
+It remains to be determined where service implementations will reside.
     1. Usage: how to request dependencies, how dependencies are exposed, procedures for cleanup
     2. General information: Assumptions, possibilities and limitations
     3. Configuration

-1. The mechanism for running has documentation.
-The documentation covers how to run, gathering

 ## Considerations and Alternatives

 ### Dependency Resources Lifecycle Management
 1. A fully fledged opaque API for managing the lifecycle of dependency resources would be ideal.
 2. 1 might might be cost-prohibitive so an alternative is to place the current mess of an implementation behind an API that allows us to carry out the clean up while maintaining a consistent interface

 ### What & How to test